 Assuming businesses will continue to be reorganized at a rate of 2% per year and that WSDEs will be among some of them, in 20 years, about one-third would be converted to WSDEs just based on this policy alone.
 Private companies likely have similar bankruptcy rates, so they will be transformed to WSDEs at a similar rate.
 (For details see my book, The New Enlightenment, Policy 3.)

 WSDE Transformations of Publicly Owned Companies

 We will institute a worker buyout system when the market capitalization of a public company is sufficiently low that after a $14,700 investment from each worker, projected profits could support the loan payments on the remaining balance to buy out the shareholders.[i]
-As in all WSDE establishment systems, all workers will be able to make the $14,700 investment based on grants or preexisting personal wealth.
+As in all WSDE establishment systems, all workers will be able to make the $14,700 investment based on their wealth combined with grants when needed.

 [i] I detail the public company buyout system with examples on pgs 135-150 of The New Enlightenment

 Using the Profit Boom to Advance Systemic Transformation

 Corporate profits are at historic highs, and corporations are commonly not using them for productive investments.
 Instead, they use much of them for share buybacks, dividend payments disproportionately to the wealthy, and massive upper management compensations.
 So, this is an ideal time to require a far more productive use of corporate profits: buy shares for workers with them.

 We will require corporations to buy their shares with 7% of corporate earnings each year to distribute them to their workers in proportion to the number of hours worked over the prior year.
 That workers are mainly responsible for corporate profits justifies this requirement.
 The process will reduce economic inequality in advance of the eventual WSDE transformation.
 When the percentage of the company owned by workers passes 50%, workers would have the power to require a WSDE structure.
 Government regulations and programs will support this WSDE transformation at the 50% threshold.